 Our Bursitis Physical Therapists, Rheumatologists, and Specialists

 At the Hand Center of Louisiana, our orthopaedic surgeons are highly trained in the treatment of hand and upper extremity conditions, including bursitis.
 While our orthopaedic surgeons all specialize in caring for bursitis of the hand, wrist, or elbow, Dr. Thomas R. Lyons specializes in treatment of shoulder bursitis.
-Additionally, our highly trained rheumatologist, Dr. John Nitsche, brings significant expertise in evaluating bursitis caused by rheumatoid arthritis.

 In addition to evaluation and treatment, we also depend on the expertise of the hand therapists at Hand Therapy Center, all of whom specialize in treating bursitis through physical therapy.